KuasaSemi/aquarius-docs/docs/examples/depletion-width.md

 #### 3.1.2.
 Proving the depletion width equation:

-<p>	In order to help understand some of the physics that leads to the formation of the depletion region, the equation will now be derived.
+	In order to help understand some of the physics that leads to the formation of the depletion region, the equation will now be derived.
 First, we start with Poisson's equation for electric fields.
 In the context of the depletion region, we are only interested in the direction that travels perpendicular inside the depletion region.
-Hence the Poisson equation becomes: </p>
+Hence the Poisson equation becomes:

+$$
-$\frac{d^2V}{dy^2} = \frac{\rho}{\varepsilon_s}$
+\frac{d^2V}{dy^2} = \frac{\rho}{\varepsilon_s}
+$$

 - Where:
 	- $V$ = electric potential